FloridaMan7588/floridaman7588.me-archive/projects.markdown

 1. [Cydia Repo]({{url}}/cydia) Basically never did anyhting with this anyways lol
 2. [Beta Cydia Repo]({{url}}/beta) Same as above, never did anything with this
 3. [AltJB]({{url}}/altjb) Though I did publish this, most of these tools are now outdated.
 I will go through and update them eventually, but this is on The Backburner™
+4. [pihole-webhook](https://github.com/floridaman7588/pihole-webhook) This was practically pointless, though some might find use out of it.